 - Maintain a positive, cooperative attitude and demeanor

 - Maintain effective communication with students and staff

 - Participate in weekly staff and planning meetings

 - Assure a safe environment for both staff and students that is conducive to learning

 - Perform other duties as requested by Academic Director

 - Knowledge, Skills and Ability: Knowledge of secondary mainstream and remedial curriculum theory and teaching practices.
 Ability to develop and differentiate curriculum, including setting goals.
 Ability to develop lesson plans, provide instruction and evaluate student performance.
 Ability to work with a diverse student population in individual and group settings.
 Knowledge of current educational theory and best practices as it relates to alternative education.
 Ability to communicate effectively with students and staff, and to be a cooperative, collaborative, and effective member of a professional team.
 Demonstrated use of technology in the classroom.
 Demonstrated understanding of CTE principles and curriculum.
-Knowledge of GED instruction and testing.
 Will be expected to become familiar with current treatment model on site.

 - Physical Requirements: While performing the duties for the job, the employee is frequently required to stand and walk.
 The employee occasionally is required to use hands or finger, handle, or feel objects, tools or controls.
 The employee is occasionally required to sit; reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
 The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this position include close vision, distance vision, color vision, peripheral vision, and the ability to adjust focus.
 While performing the duties of this position, the employee is regularly required to talk and hear.
 The noise level in the work environment is usually moderate.